-Written by a team of well-known experts, it provides a theory and framework of six types of involvement for action; up-to-date research on school, family, and community collaboration; and new materials for professional development and on-going technical assistance.
-Readers also will find:
+Written by a team of well-known experts, it provides a theory and framework of six types of involvement for action; up-to-date research on

 - Examples of best practices on the six types of involvement from preschools, and elementary, middle, and high schools

 - Checklists, templates, and evaluations to plan goal-linked partnership programs and assess progress

 - CD-ROM with slides and notes for two presentations: A new awareness session to orient colleagues on the major components of a research-based partnership program, and a full One-Day Team Training Workshop to prepare school teams to develop their partnership programs.
 (Also available at https://resources.corwin.com/partnershipshandbook)

 As a foundational text, this handbook demonstrates a proven approach to implement and sustain inclusive, goal-linked programs of partnership.
 It shows how a good partnership program is an essential component of good school organization and school improvement for student success.
 This book will help every district and all schools strengthen and continually improve their programs of family and community engagement.

 · From a Reviewer- “This book gently reminded me through the examples, vignettes, cases, stories, etc. that there is so much more I can and need to do to adequately increase partnerships.
 This book also gives guidance to leaders on how they can simply and easily involve everyone to increase the involvement.”
 Even so- more broad based examples will be added per reviewer request.